Framization of a Temperley-Lieb algebra of type $\mathtt{B}$: Preliminaries

-In \cite{fjl} are given two different linear bases for $\Y$, denoted by $\mathsf{D}_n$ and $\mathsf{C}_n$ respectively.
-We only recall the second one, since it is the one that is used for the definition of the Markov trace over the algebra $\Y$.
-For all $1\leq k\leq n$, let us define inductively the sets $M_{d,k}$ by:
+In \cite{fjl} two different linear bases for $\Y$ are given, denoted by $\mathsf{D}_n$ and $\mathsf{C}_n$ respectively.
+We only recall the second one, since it is the one that is used in the definition of the Markov trace of $\Y$.
+For all $1\leq k\leq n$, we define inductively the sets $M_{d,k}$ by:

 and